maistra/istio-operator/README.md

 ## Installation

 To install Red Hat OpenShift Service Mesh, first install the required Operators on OpenShift Container Platform and then create a `ServiceMeshControlPlane` resource to deploy the control plane.
-If you are an user, refer [documentation](https://docs.openshift.com/container-platform/4.8/service_mesh/v2x/installing-ossm.html) for how to install and configure Istio Operator on Red Hat OpenShift Service Mesh.
+If you are a user, refer to the [documentation](https://docs.openshift.com/container-platform/4.8/service_mesh/v2x/installing-ossm.html) for how to install and configure Istio Operator on Red Hat OpenShift Service Mesh.
 If you are a developer, refer [DEVEL.md](DEVEL.md) for more advance configurations.

 ## API documentation